-Take a moment to check out this Oregon Field Guide Special Report featuring our own Russ Lewis a leader in data collection and the study of plastic marine debris in the Pacific Northwest.
+Check out this Oregon Field Guide Special Report featuring our own Russ Lewis a leader in data collection and the study of plastic marine debris in the Pacific Northwest.

 We are always looking for groups to adopt a stretch of beach to clean during regular cleanups.
 If you have questions or your group is ready to join email email@example.com If you are an individual looking for a group we will gladly connect you with a good fit.

-The Grassroots Garbage gang is a 501c3 and have begun to solicit Lifetime members at $100 each and Lifetime sponsors at $1000 each (we will list the sponsors – if desired).
+The Grassroots Garbage gang is a 501c3 and has begun to solicit Lifetime members at $100 each and Lifetime sponsors at $1000 each (we will list the sponsors – if desired).
 We hope to raise another $79,000 – that will allow us to become sustainable in perpetuity budget.

 Help us spread the word!